Introduction: The Price of Forgetting

 Why One Law Matters

 Law is the backbone of citizenship.
 It tells us what we may do, what we may not do, and what happens if we cross the line.
-The whole concept works only because the law is the same for everyone.
-A millionaire and a beggar are meant to stand equal before the court.
+The whole concept works only because the law is the same for everyone who lives under it.
+A millionaire and a beggar are meant to stand as equals before the court, and the dignity of that arrangement collapses the instant some people are quietly exempted from it.

-The moment parallel systems appear, that equality starts to rot.
+The moment parallel systems appear, that hard won equality begins to rot.
 A person born into a devout community can suddenly find themselves facing a tribunal not of the state but of the sect.
-Family disputes, inheritance battles, even criminal accusations get settled according to doctrine rather than evidence.
+Family disputes, inheritance battles, and even criminal accusations end up settled according to doctrine rather than evidence, and the verdict often depends on who you are rather than on what actually happened.

 “Those who can make you believe absurdities can make you commit atrocities.” – Voltaire